This Spicy Thai Basil Tofu is one of my go-to meals when I need an easy dinner for my family. The recipe is quick, delicious, vegan, and flavorful.

 Step 4: Slowly pour in the sauce and season with sugar if needed.
 Add the Thai Basil and give the mixture a final toss until all ingredients are incorporated.
 Turn off the heat and serve warm.

-- Basil – as mentioned above, I used Thai Basil, but if you can find Holy Basil, definitely use that.
-If you can’t find either, sweet Basil will be a great substitute in this dish.
+1. Basil – as mentioned above, I used Thai Basil, but if you can find Holy Basil, definitely use that.
+If you can’t find either, sweet Basil will be a great substitute for this dish.

 How to serve Spicy Thai Basil Tofu